marousiss/readme-generator/generatedREADME/README.md

 <a name='questions'></a>
 ## Questions

-For additional questions please contact me at the following email address: test
+For additional questions please contact me at the following email address: marousiss@gmail.com

-Please check my [GitHub Profile](http://github.com/test) for more info about my work.
+Please check my [GitHub Profile](http://github.com/marousiss) for more info about my work.